EXECUTIVE POSITIONS

 Diversity and Inclusion Officer

-- Create Initiatives that amplify traditionally marginalized voices and others leading development that incorporates social change and justice
+- Create initiatives that amplify traditionally marginalized voices and others leading development that incorporates social change and justice

 - Work with all appropriate university departments to ensure that through transformative learning and engagement, students will experience expanded viewpoints, lessened fear, and increased openness